Across Kenya, orphans and children affected by HIV and AIDS are missing out on quality health, education and social services.

 As a Christian Aid Direct project, your donations will go directly to helping children affected by HIV and AIDS in Kenya.
 We'll also provide you with regular updates about this project and the people you're supporting.

-This project is part-funded by USAID, so for every £1 you donate, USAID will give £17 to the project, helping to provide lifesaving healthcare, education and vital support to orphans and vulnerable children in Kenya.
+This project is part-funded by USAID, so every £1 you donate will provide £20 for the project, helping to provide lifesaving healthcare, education and vital support to orphans and vulnerable children in Kenya.

 How does HIV and AIDS affect children in Kenya?